apache/mxnet/docs/get_started/build_from_source.md

 # Build MXNet from Source

-This document explains how to build MXNet from source codes for the following operation systems.
-Please select the one you like.
+This document explains how to build MXNet from source codes for the following platforms.
+Please select the one you prefer.

 <div class='text-center'>
 <div class="btn-group opt-group" role="group">